 - Making batches of cookies in advance can free up your time during the holidays!
 Pull out a few different flavors and bake together for a quick neighbor cookie tray!

-Get this, homemade cookie dough can last 3 months in the freezer.
+Get this, homemade cookie dough can last 3 to 6 months in the freezer.
 Make sure you store it properly in either an air tight container or freezer safe bag.

 Drop cookies are by far the easiest to freeze and bake.
-Examples will be chocolate chip, M&M, and snickerdoodle.
+Examples will be chocolate chip, M&M cookies, and snickerdoodle.

 - Scoop and shape your cookie dough into rounds.

-- Place close together on a parchment lined baking tray.
+- Place close together on a parchment lined baking tray, making sure the dough balls do not touch.

 - Remove and store in a freezer safe bag or air tight container.
 Be sure to label and date.

 Slice and bake cookies are a popular variety.
-We also use this method for sugar cookie or roll cookie dough!
+We also use this method for sugar cookies (before shaping) or roll cookie dough!

-- Form your dough into one or two logs.
+- Form your dough into one or two logs by gently rolling between parchment paper.

 - Wrap tightly in parchment or plastic wrap to avoid freezer burn.